-Latest Covid Update from Ky River Dist.
+Latest Covid Update from KY River Dist.
 Health Dept.

-Monday December 14, 2020-KRDHD COVID-19 Update- KRDHD Health Officials are reporting 64 confirmed positive cases and 24 probable cases of #COVID19 today.
-We are reporting 27 recoveries today.
-We are saddened to report out the death of a 69-year-old male from Letcher County.
-We send our condolences to his family.
+As of Monday December 21, 2020- KRDHD Health Officials are reporting 60 confirmed positive cases and 5 probable cases of #COVID19 today.
+We are reporting out 12 recoveries today.

 Commented